Yale-BIM/f21-assignments/assignment-3/README.md

  it can also be completed in OS X or Windows (except for the extra credit).
 For training neural networks, we recommend that you use cloud services if your don't have access to a local GPU.

-> If you are using OS X,
-you may need to install packages like pip with [Homebrew](https://brew.sh/).

 You should also have `git` installed in the machine that you are using to work on your assignment.
 You will use git to save your work to your [GitLab](http://www.gitlab.com) repository.